Roshan Pura

 Roshan Pura (also known as Dichaon Khurd), is an urbanised village in South-west Delhi, near Najafgarh.
 It is located on Najafgarh-Gurgaon Road.
 Khurd and Kalan are Persian language words which mean small and big respectively, used to distinguish the village from the adjacent Dichaon Kalan in Najafgarh tehsil.
 It is inhabited mainly by Shokeen (also known as Shokhanda) Jat clan.
-It is a planned village with wide roads and all the basic facilities: proper water supplies, sewage etc.
+It is a planned village with wide roads and all the basic facilities: proper water supplies, sewage etc. The village has given two Army Officers to the Nation these are Major Rajbir and Captain Vinay Shokeen.
+Both the officers are presently serving the Nation.